FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 # Molecular Dynamics with Neural Networks

-This project was part of a six month research assistant position with Prof. Enrico Tapavicza.
+This project was part of a six-month, part-time research assistant position under the supervision of Professor Enrico Tapavicza.
 The main goal is to speed up the prediction of forces and the energy of a second-generation Feringa-type molecular nanomotor.
 In our case this is 9-(2’-methyl-2’,3’-dihydro-1’H-cyclopenta[a]naphthalen-1’-ylidene)-9H-xanthene (CPNX).

 ## Outline